inventree/inventree-docs/docs/start/docker.md

 *__Note__: You must save this conf file in the same directory as your docker-compose.yml file*

+!!! info "Proxy Pass"
+    If you change the name (or port) of the InvenTree web server container, you will need to also adjust the `proxy_pass` setting in the nginx.conf file!

 ### Volumes

 There are two container volumes created: